You can download the Public Private Partnerships case study here or find the full text below.

-- Place emphasis on design quality in the initial briefing and RFP documentation.
+- Place emphasis on design quality in the initial briefing and Request for Proposal documentation.

 - Ensure that the bidding process is not rushed, allowing sufficient time between the selection of the preferred bidder and financial close to negotiate excellent design outcomes.

-- Ensure that the briefing documents emphasise to the bidding teams the importance of engaging expert design architects.
+- Ensure that the output specification documents emphasise to the bidding teams the importance of engaging expert design architects.

 - Require an appropriately detailed set of drawings and documents as part of the bid submissions, to assist in evaluation and to enable the client to understand what levels of quality, functionality and performance is promised to be delivered.

-- Ensure a mechanism for end-user input into the briefing process and into any options-testing that may be undertaken in the bidding process.
+- Ensure a mechanism for end-user input into the briefing process and into any options-testing or Interactive Tender Workshops that may be undertaken in the bidding process.